 Methylglyoxal induced sister chromatid exchange, chromosomal aberrations and micronuclei in cultured human cells.
 It induced sister chromatid exchange and gene mutations in cultured mammalian cells. ln yeast, it increased the frequencies of reverse mutations and of mitotIc gene conversion. ln prokaryotes, methylglyoxal was mutagenic in the absence of an exogenous metabolic system.
 Methylglyoxal forms adducts with guanine bases and nucleic acids. (brrr…)

-There are no data on the carcinogenicity in humans of methylglyoxal.
+There are no data on the carcinogenicity in humans of methylglyoxal (MGO).
 There is inadequate evidence in experimental animals for the carcinogenicity of methylglyoxal.

 Yet, these studies are done on MGO alone, and not in a honey combination.
-Honey is not only methylglyoxal, but a lot of other factors we are still trying to identify and understand.
+Honey is not only methylglyoxal, but a lot of other factors, and some of them still need to be identified and understood.

 What do the lab studies say about MGO in Manuka Honey?